About Me

 Should I Read It?

-The basic audience for this book are the millions of people, especially evangelical Christians who struggle in any number of ways with doubt about their membership in the Christian community, who have long loved Rachel Held Evans.
+The basic audience for this book is the millions of people, especially evangelical Christians who struggle in any number of ways with doubt about their membership in the Christian community, who have long loved Rachel Held Evans.
 And, enjoyed her writings, both her blog and books.

 Rachel Held Evans provides a humane version of Christianity with her own personal poetry and at times bemusement mixed in.